Essential Secrets of Psychotherapy: What Is the "Shadow"?

 Understanding the "dark side" of our psyche.

-Especially concerned with those pathological mental states historically known as ‘‘demonic possession’’ (see my prior post), Jung’s psychological construct of the shadow corresponds to yet differs fundamentally from the idea of the Devil or Satan in theology.
+Especially concerned with those pathological mental states historically known as "demonic possession," Jung’s psychological construct of the shadow corresponds to yet differs fundamentally from the idea of the Devil or Satan in theology.
 As a parson’s son, Jung was steeped in the Protestant mythos, digested the rich symbolism of Catholicism, and studied the other great religious and philosophical systems.
-But, as a physician and psychiatrist, he intentionally employed the more mundane, banal, less esoteric or metaphysical and, therefore more rational terminology ‘‘the shadow’’ and ‘‘the unconscious’’ instead of the traditional religious language of god, devil, daimon or mana.
-For Jung, depth psychological designations such as the shadow or the unconscious, were ‘‘coined for scientific purposes, and [are] far better suited to dispassionate observation which makes no metaphysical claims than are the transcendental concepts, which are controversial and therefore tend to breed fanaticism’’ (cited in Diamond, p.
+But as a physician and psychiatrist, he intentionally employed the more mundane, banal, less esoteric or metaphysical, and therefore more rational, terminology of "the shadow" and "the unconscious" instead of the traditional, religious language of god, devil, daimon, or mana.
+For Jung, psychological designations, such as the shadow or the unconscious, were "coined for scientific purposes, and [are] far better suited to dispassionate observation, which makes no metaphysical claims than are the transcendental concepts that are controversial and therefore tend to breed fanaticism" (cited in Diamond, p.
 97).